A-Beni/alu-web-development/README.md

-# alu-web-development
-A repository for web development tasks
+This is a repository for HTML and CSS basics.